 The Career Temp

 The career temp is an attorney who, either by choice or by circumstance, makes a career out of performing temporary work at firms.
 Paradoxically, this is a permanent temporary attorney.
 There are different roads to becoming a career temp.
 Take, for instance, the recent law school grad who has not secured a job prior to graduation.
 He/She may look to temping as a means to earn money until he/she finds a permanent position.
 It only makes sense to want to support yourself and at least start making a dent in your student loan debt while continuing your job search.
-The hourly pay rate may be good, and there are chances for overtime.
-Additionally, a good deal of the positions allow for flexibility to go on job interviews during work hours.
+The hourly pay rate may be good as this is one of the temporary jobs that pay well, and there are chances for overtime.
+Additionally, along with them often being one of the highest paying temporary jobs, a good deal of the positions allow for flexibility to go on job interviews during work hours.

 Unfortunately, all too often, time flies by, and the next thing you know, you have been temping, on one project or several, for close to a year.
 Your experience is limited to litigation support (translation: document production).
 The money is steady, but the longer you stay in the temp field, the less attractive you become to the majority of firms that you are interested in working for as an associate.
 You have not grown as an attorney.